 This final rule is effective January 1, 1996.

 This amendment set the 1996 red snapper total allowable catch (TAC), raised the red snapper TAC from 6 million pounds to 9.12 million pounds, with 4.65 million pounds allocated to the recreational sector.
 Recreational size and bag limits remained at 5 fish and 15 inches total length.
-The recovery target date to achieve 20 percent SPR was extended to the year 2019, based on new biological information that red snapper live longer and have a longer generation time than previously believed.
+The recovery target date to achieve 20 percent spawning potential ratio (SPR) was extended to the year 2019, based on new biological information that red snapper live longer and have a longer generation time than previously believed.
 A March 1996 addendum to the regulatory amendment split the 1996 and 1997 commercial red snapper quotas into two seasons each, with the first season opening on February 1 with a 3.06 million pound quota, and the second season opening on September 15 with the remainder of the annual quota.

 This final rule is effective July 27, 1994.